 In some cases, homeowners may have an uphill battle getting everyone in the house to complete tasks necessary to prevent hard water buildup.
 Homes without effective filtration, like properties using well water, may have very hard water that creates issues almost instantly.
 In this instance, a more overt approach may be more effective than simply trying to prevent or manage.
 Water softening systems are not problem-free, but they can be a viable solution that people should consider.

 If people decide to soften their water, they have a few different ways they can do this.
 In most cases, they will have a water softening system installed on the property, attached to their private water supply.
+Some Loudoun County homes may draw (hard) water from a well, so some may already have them installed.
 Since this type of system ranges from a few hundred dollars to a few thousand dollars, homeowners should be sure that they will gain a benefit from it.
 This is a personal decision that requires balancing the likely results with a few possible risks to vulnerable populations.